-And we work directly with Julie, among many others, to help school districts build partnerships with food producers and transform their menus.
+And we work directly with Julie, among many others, to help school districts build partnerships with small and mid-sized food producers to transform their menus.

 “We see school lunch as the gateway to critical changes in our food system.”

 We take this multi-tiered approach — from local and state to regional and national — because we believe it creates the most far-reaching and long-lasting impacts.
-As the eight-state Western Regional Lead for the National Farm to School Network, we share what we learn from school districts, farmers, and legislators with our partners across the region and the country.
+We share what we learn from school districts, farmers, and legislators with our partners across the region and the country.
 As we learn from each other, we accelerate the rate of positive change.

 In fact, we see school lunch as the gateway to critical changes in our food system, writ large.